Seasonedbag/Severance-iOS2/README_BUILD.md

-Severance Xcode 16 compatible project.
+Severance Xcode 16 final project.
 Upload all files/folders in this package to your repo root.